pyofwave/repotheweb/www/maps/mapSchema.md

 ###type###

-The "type" paramater controls which map the service renders.
+The "type" paramater controls which map or base layer the service renders.
 The standard options for this paramater are:

-- road
+- road (default)
 - sattelite
 - hybrid
 - terrain

 ###lang###

 Controls the language the map is rendered in.
 It is in the format cc-cc where cc is an ISO country code.
 The first country code represents the language, while the second represents a specific dialect.
+Defaults to the Accept-Language HTTP header, but the mapping service MAY allow the user to alter this default.

 ###local###

 Controls the local conventions used on the map.
 The value should be an ISO country code.
+By default, it is derived from the language, but the service MAY allow the user to alter this default.

 ###control###